 Running in the Right Mindset - Orange Mud, LLC

 2016 was a real soul questioning cluster, at times leaving me confused, self-doubting, stretched thin, and frequently benchmarking against the previous scale by which I’ve measured my former successes.
 From a running perspective, I walked into 2016 with the mantra, “I will run for fun, I will run to free my soul.”
 I had made a vow of returning to the road for the love of the sport, and I was hell-bent on a season of easy targets and finding the existential freedom that judgment-free pavement can do for the soul.
+This was all part of developing a positive running mindset.

 Coming off the most painful marathon of my career in New York’s November 2015 season, I was ready to throw in the competitive towel and quite literally put my feet up for the year (forever?).
 I was a bucket list marathoner, I’d reminded myself.
 The fact that I kept signing up seemed like some sort of masochistic subconscious that I was dying to shake.
 In my third 26.2 mile race with a time mere minutes over my “under 4 hour” goal, I was beginning to think my body just didn’t have the mental endurance to carry me 4 minutes faster.
 4 minutes.
 That’s 240 seconds over the goal time I’d now attempted three times and failed.